Nevado Tres Cruces: Geography and geomorphology

 Nevado Tres Cruces is located in the High Andes of Copiapo and straddles the boundary between Chile (Atacama Region) and Argentina (Catamarca Province).
 The Salar de Maricunga is located west of Nevado Tres Cruces, the Almagro valley north and its tributary the Barrancas Blancas valley northeast of it.
 The international road between Chile and Argentina from Paso de San Francisco passes north of Nevado Tres Cruces; an unpaved road runs through the Barrancas Blancas valley.
+The Rio Lomas and Rio Salado originate from its southwestern and southeastern flanks, respectively.

 The volcano is massive, covering an area of about 1000 km2, and consists of a 10 km long and 5 km wide north-south trending chain made up of at least three overlapping volcanoes.
 These volcanoes have diameters of 4–5 km and rise about 800–1600 m above the surrounding terrain.
 The highest summit, and sixth-highest summit of South America, of Nevado Tres Cruces is the 6748 m high southern summit, which is also the least eroded of the three volcanoes that make up Nevado Tres Cruces.
 The southern summit consists of two overlapping cones, the western and older one of which has two explosion craters while the eastern one is capped by a summit lava dome.
 The central volcano reaches an elevation of 6629 m, has the steepest slopes and is tilted to the west.
 The northern volcano has a summit elevation of 6206 m and is capped by a glacially eroded, 1 km wide crater.
 There are two even more minor summits at the north end of the massif, Punta Torre 6320 m and Punta Atacama 6206 m.